usakowhity/PetApp2-portable/README_en.txt

 “connection, comfort, and love” between people and their pets.

-Negative or harmful states such as anger, fear, sadness, aggression, bullying, or abuse are intentionally excluded from the app’s design and behavior.
+Negative or harmful states such as anger, fear, sadness, aggression, bullying, or abuse are intentionally excluded.
 All 15 states are neutral or positive to ensure a gentle, healing, and emotionally safe experience.